braksator/minson/README.md

 If you prefer the terminology, Minson.encode() is aliased with Minson.stringify() and Minson.serialize().
 Similarly Minson.decode() is aliased with Minson.parse() and Minson.unserialize().

-## Configuring Data Structures Without A Template Of The Structure

-It would be nice to specify Objects, Arrays, Sets, and Maps through the config string or Minson.config() methods.
-It would be convenient to define fixed-length Arrays without repeating the data type n-times inside an actual array.
-It would be great if fixed-length Sets were supported (repeating a string n-times in a Set doesn't work too great!
-Woops!).

-But currently the only implementation of data structures requires templating using the data structure itself.
-This makes it easy to specify the child elements, such as Object keys.

-*It may be possible to handle this functionality in the future.*

 ## Unexpected Values